 About the Author

 Dr. Kristine L. Snyder earned her bachelor’s degree magna cum laude in Mathematics and Physics at Bryn Mawr College, where she also ran cross-country and indoor and outdoor track.
 She did her first master’s on the biomechanics and physiology of running with Prof. Claire Farley in University of Colorado’s Integrative Physiology Department.
 She then got a master’s and PhD in Applied Mathematics from University of Colorado, where her dissertation work was co-advised by Prof. Rodger Kram in Integrative Physiology.
 She worked on system identification of temporal dynamics of metabolic minimization with Prof. Max Donelan (Simon Fraser), elastic energy storage and return uphill and downhill running with Prof. Jinger Gottschall (Penn State), and algorithmic development for discrete mechanics for optimal control with Prof. Todd Murphey (Northwestern), among other projects.
 During her time at CU, she taught and TA’d courses such as undergraduate and graduate statistics, biomechanics, all levels of calculus, and differential equations.
 She received an NSF postdoctoral fellowship in biology to work with Prof. Dan Ferris, then at University of Michigan, now at University of Florida, on connectivity during locomotor activities, during which she started a neuroscience camp for middle and high school girls.
-She recently left a tenure-track position in Mathematics and Statistics at University of Minnesota Duluth where she was a 3rd generation professor after three years, largely to call out the gender bias in her department without fear of retaliation.
+She recently left a tenure-track position in Mathematics and Statistics at University of Minnesota Duluth where she was a 3rd generation professor after three years.
 She moved back to Boulder to take a position at Stryd that allows her to use all of her degrees to better runners’ experiences and performances.
 Her publications are available on ResearchGate.